quentinlampin/draft-lampin-schc-minimal-architecture/draft-lampin-schc-minimal-architecture-00.md

   allowing the `Domain Manager` to update the `Context` of a specific `Instance`.

+### Discussions

+**Dispatcher and Discriminator** In {{DRAFT-ARCH}}, the authors introduce the concept of a `Discriminator` that is used to identify the `Instance` or `Context` that must be used to decompress a packet.
+As explained in the document, the `Discriminator` is a criterion that is used to select the appropriate `Instance` or `Context` for decompression.

+The `Dispatcher` is different from the `Discriminator` in that it is the functional unit responsible for routing packets to the correct `Instance` based on:

+  - the `Discriminator` value for decompression and reassembly.
+  - the `Matching Operators` and `Target Values` of the `Contextes` for compression and fragmentation.

 ## Heterogeneous Endpoints

 This additional scenario introduces heterogeneous `Endpoints` that feature